 News & Views

-As I sit down to write my first Local Government News and Views Director’s message, students are returning for the fall term.
-It always amazes me how quickly campus comes alive in September.
-With the summer now behind us, I look forward to a busy academic year.
-We welcome students starting our on-campus programs as well as the latest round of students enrolled in the City of Toronto stream.
-This will be the first Toronto cohort since we transitioned from the DPA to the GDPA.
-Our current GTA-GDPA students are also starting the second year of their program.
-Good luck to all of our new and continuing students!
+We welcome students starting our on-campus programs as well as the latest round of students enrolled in the GTA-GDPA stream.
+Our current Toronto-GDPA students are also starting the second year of their program.
+Good luck to all our new and continuing students!

 Joe Lyons - Program Director